Nursing (NURS)

 NURS 202 Fundamentals of Nursing Practice (0-4 credits)

-This course focuses on the foundations of nursing practice.
-Fundamental principles related to cognitive, affective, and psychomotor domains will be discussed, demonstrated, and practiced.
-Concepts of health assessment, health promotion, nursing process, teaching and learning, and documentation in the medical record will be discussed.
-Evidence-based practice will be introduced and used as a basis to practice therapeutic interventions.
-Principles and practices of safety, competency in clinical calculation in nursing practice, critical thinking, and culturally competent nursing care will be emphasized.
-Students will perform therapeutics nursing interventions basic to nursing in supervised college laboratory and agency settings.
-Restriction/Requirement:Clinical calculation exam and clinical clearance required.
-Registration restricted to Nursing majors only.
+In this course students focus on the foundations of nursing practice.
+Fundamental competencies related to cognitive, affective, and psychomotor domains are introduced, demonstrated, and practiced.
+Competencies supporting health assessment, health promotion and disease prevention, the nursing process, safety, and documentation in the medical record are introduced.
+Principles and practices of safety, competency in clinical calculation in nursing practice, critical thinking, thoughtful practice and equitable, inclusive nursing care are introduced and reinforced.
+Evidence-based practice is introduced and used as a basis to practice therapeutic interventions.
+Students perform health assessment and therapeutic nursing interventions basic to nursing in a supervised college laboratory setting.

 Course Rotation: PL: Fall and Spring.